ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.0.2

+- Bugfix in Lowest Price node

 ## 3.0.1

 - Fix so elvia subscripion key is stored as credential